 Sentimental moments that tug on our heartstrings are especially lucrative — again, if you and the subjects of your photo are willing to help you make a little profit by sharing the photos with the rest of the world.

 4. Consider choosing a theme before you snap.

-Consider choosing a “theme."
-Specializing in one type of photo can help you stand out when buyers search your portfolio—for example, you could specifically feature photos of pets or scenic landscapes.
-Buyers who regularly need photos in one genre will soon learn to keep coming back to your page to make purchases.
-“It is always better to niche down and hone in on one skill or style,” O’Hara adds.
-“You will have a much stronger photo page, and it will help you stand out among thousands of other similar offerings.”
+Specializing in one type of photo can help you stand out when buyers search your portfolio.
+For example, you could specifically only feature photos of pets or scenic landscapes.
+Buyers who regularly need photos in one genre will soon learn they can keep coming back to your page to make purchases quickly and easily.

 Filtering your subjects down to one area of interest will also help you hone your skills as a photographer, making each new pic even better and more appealing to buyers.